 Take Kare Safe Space Details:

-Locations: Sydney Square Town Hall Square and Bayswater Road, Kings Cross
+Locations: Sydney Square Town Hall Square, Darling Harbour and Bayswater Road, Kings Cross

 When: Friday and Saturday - 10pm to 4am plus New Year's Eve

-Take Kare Ambassadors: In teams of 3 or 4 will be around the city and Kings Cross precinct to provide on-the-spot assistance to young people and others who may seek support or wayfinding assistance.
+Take Kare Ambassadors: In teams of 3 or 4 will be around the Sydney CBD, Darling Harbour and Kings Cross precinct to provide on-the-spot assistance to young people and others who may seek support or wayfinding assistance.

 Providing support to young people who are out and about in the city.
 Whether it’s helping someone get to public transport or reconnecting them with their friends, or handing out bottles of water the Take Kare Ambassadors will be helping young people get home safely.

 Take Kare Safe Space provides somewhere where young people can rest their feet, get rehydrated, charge their phones, get first aid, find transport home or wait for friends.

 Take Kare Safe Space will operate in partnership with the local community working together with a combined aim "to get all our children home safely" - Thomas Kelly Youth Foundation, NSW Police, St Vincent’s Hospital, Dpt of Transport, Dpt of Health, Dpt of Justice, St John Ambulance, local community groups, business owners, support from the liquor accords, Ausralian Hotel Association (NSW), pubs and clubs and other service providers.